HARDECOMM/cat-dog-pred/README.md

 ***🎯 Aim***
 Build and deploy a lightweight computer vision model using transfer learning to distinguish cats from dogs with ~98% test accuracy.

+***Context***
+- The objective of this project is to finetune MobileNet which was pretrained with 1000 fetaures, for binary feature of dog and cat,
+    - this actually done to bridge the gap betweeen available resources and unenough datasets for training from start.

+***Problem Statement***

+- A classification task that aim to Build a system that can identify dogs and/or cats

 ***🧩 Key Features***
 - Efficient Model: Fine-tuned MobileNetV2 (ImageNet pretrained).